- Royal Botanic Garden & Domain

 - Dedicate a rosebush

-Minister for the Environment Robyn Parker dug the earth in southwest Sydney on 10 January 2012 at the ground-breaking ceremony to commence construction of one of Australia’s most important banks.
+Construction of this internationally significant plant conservation facility commenced when the Minister for the Environment Robyn Parker dug the earth in south-west Sydney on 10 January 2012 at the ground-breaking ceremony .
 Minister Parker said 'PlantBank is vital for the future of Australian biodiversity.
-Located at the nation’s largest botanic garden, the $19.8 million scientific facility will Incorporate its largest native seedbank.'
+Located at the nation’s largest botanic garden, the $19.8 million scientific facility will incorporate its largest native seedbank.'

 'While banks manage our money and futures, PlantBank at the Australian Botanic Garden, Mount Annan will invest in nature', Ms Parker said.
 'Millions of living seeds will be collected and deposited to preserve Australia’s biodiversity and establish a hub for research into the survival needs and life-giving properties of our plants.
 This bank really matters because if a species becomes extinct, no amount of money and no government on earth can bail it out.
 When we lose species, we lose threads in the web of life and untold potential for human health and well-being.'